e2b-dev/e2b-cookbook/guides/ai-github-developer-py/README.md

-# Create an AI GitHub developer that uses E2B Sandbox
+# AI GitHub developer that uses E2B Sandbox

 A custom AI assistant that can clone any GitHub repository to its remote cloud environment, work on the repo there, and then make pull request to GitHub.